grzesiek-galezowski/tdd-ebook/manuscript/257_Value objects_general_topics.md

 var objectIInsertedTwoLinesAgo = _objects[key];
 ```

-which would throw a `KeyNotFoundException` (this is the dictionary's behavior when it does not hold the requested key), as the hash code when retrieving the item is different than it was when inserting it.
-By changing the state of the `key` with the statement: `key.SetName("name2");`, I also changed its calculated hash code, so when I asked for the previously inserted object with `_objects[val]`, I was accessing an entirely different place in the dictionary than the one where my object was stored.
+This will throw a `KeyNotFoundException` (this is the dictionary's behavior when it is indexed with a key it does not contain), as the hash code when retrieving the item is different than it was when inserting it.
+By changing the state of the `key` with the statement: `key.SetName("name2");`, I also changed its calculated hash code, so when I asked for the previously inserted object with `_objects[val]`, I tried to access an entirely different place in the dictionary than the one where my object is stored.

 As I find it a quite common situation that value objects end up as keys inside dictionaries, I'd rather leave them immutable to avoid nasty surprises.

+//TODO TODO TODOTODO

 ### Accidental modification by foreign code